Sangha Support Networks

 Between 1976 and 2017, the average age at ordination doubled to the mid-fifties.
 As we age, we become more susceptible to infirmity, illness and disability.
 Mahasraddha, director of The Abhayaratna Trust, says: ‘The Order is, and has been, good at responding to individual Order members in need on an ad hoc basis, but when you look at our demographic time bomb, this approach may well not meet the expected increase in support needs of Order members in the near future.
 Added to this is the fact that many members, including pioneers who devoted most of their working lives to building the Order and Movement, have few financial resources.’

-Mahasraddha organised an international discussion with Order members who are interested in being involved with the Local Care Network, (now call Sangha Support Network), from New Zealand, Mexico and the United States.
-In this one hour video they discuss the relevance of such a network in their different situations.
+Mahasraddha organised an international discussion with Order members who are interested in being involved in Sangha Support from New Zealand, Mexico and the United States.
+In this video they discuss the relevance of such a network in their different situations.

-On the topic of care and support in sanghas, Mahasraddha recently engaged in conversation with Maniprabha, who was part of a small group of people in London looking after Shraddhapushpa towards the end of her life.
-It’s a deeply moving and inspiring story of people coming together to support an Order friend.
+A moving and inspiring story of people coming together to support an Order friend.
+Mahasraddha talks with Maniprabha, who was part of a small group of people in London looking after Shraddhapushpa towards the end of her life.

 ‘It’s a great project’ - Dhammadinna

-The issue of looking out for one another is becoming more pressing with the changing demographic of the Order.
-In this video Mahasraddha talks with Dhammadinna about how care is part of the natural fabric of sangha and how something a bit more organised, such as a Local Care Network might help us be more proactive in anticipating people’s needs, by drawing resources together and acting as a channel for the already existing network of Kalyana Mitrata.
+In this video Mahasraddha talks with Dhammadinna about how care is part of the natural fabric of sangha and how something a bit more organised, such as a Sangha Support Network (previously called Local Care Network) might help us be more proactive in anticipating people’s needs.

-Next of kin & UK and national health service
+Next of kin & the UK National Health Service

 Despite widespread use of the phrase, ‘next of kin’ the word is not defined by the law.
 So an Order Member can be your ‘next of kin’ despite the fact that your friendship is not legally recognised.